Union Defence Force

 |Conflicts & Deployments|

-Under the Martial Code of Shireroth, the Union Defence Force (UDF) exists to defend the territorial integrity of the Elwynnese Union as an Imperial State within the Imperial Republic of Shireroth.
-The UDF is held in strict subordination to the King of the Lands of the Two Sacred Rivers and owes Him abolute obedience.
+Under the Martial Code of Shireroth, the Union Defence Force (UDF) existed to defend the territorial integrity of the Elwynnese Union as an Imperial State within the Imperial Republic of Shireroth.
+The UDF is nominally under the command of Elwynnese head of state in peacetime, the Ministry of Military Affairs in time of war, and at all times is under the supervision of the Imperial Shirerithian Defence Council and the Martial Code as interpreted by higher authorities.

 The UDF has been through various incarnations but traces its ancestry back to the feudal militias raised by Elwynn to fight in the War of Vengeance and the Elwynnbrigaden which fought in the War of Jeremy's Nose and the Kai Aphmyarkaiph before being re-established as the Elwwehr in the wake of the White Lily Revolt.
 The UDF expanded dramatically in size during the era of Elwynnese independence and emerged as a political power broker in the tumultuous years prior to the establishment of the Coordinated State.
 It was abolished after the Communist Revolution of 1613 and replaced by various ad hoc revolutionary groups and a People's Militia.
 Following the Kalirion Restoration the UDF was re-established by decree of the Steward of Elwynn, the Storjarl Hallbjörn Haraldsson, in 1629 AN.